Skip to main content

 State & Local Commercial Stretch Code

-The U.S. Department of Energy (DOE) and Pacific Northwest National Laboratory (PNNL) are developing a series of technical briefs supporting national, state, and local initiatives to update and advance building energy codes.
+In response to the high demand, the U.S. Department of Energy (DOE) and Pacific Northwest National Laboratory (PNNL) have developed a series of technical briefs supporting national, state, and local initiatives to update and advance building energy codes.
 These technical briefs are presented in a module-based format, based on technologies, measures or practices (or optimized combinations) that can be incorporated as “plug-ins” to building energy codes.
-These plug-ins are made available for adoption directly by state and local governments pursuing advanced energy savings and greenhouse gas (GHG) emissions reductions, as well as for future consideration for the International Energy Conservation Code (IECC) and Standard 90.1.
-The collection supports the adoption of stretch codes, helping state and local governments pursue their energy and climate goals, as well as the Department’s broader mission to provide technical assistance supporting the implementation of state and local energy codes (42 USC 6833).
+These plug-ins are made available for adoption directly by state and local governments pursuing advanced energy savings, as well as for future consideration for the International Energy Conservation Code (IECC) and Standard 90.1.
+The collection supports the adoption of stretch codes, helping state and local governments pursue their energy and savings goals, as well as the Department’s broader mission to provide technical assistance supporting the implementation of state and local energy codes (42 USC 6833).

 Currently available plug-ins are presented below.
 Each tech brief provides an overview of a given topic, plus supporting technical information and analysis estimating the associated impacts.
 In addition, sample code language is provided to illustrate how a given concept can be overlaid on top of the current model codes (e.g., IECC or Standard 90.1).
 Additional technical assistance is available from DOE and PNNL to support states and local governments who are interested in adding these concepts or other “stretch” provisions to their building codes.
 Assistance typically includes technical guidance, customized analysis of expected impacts (e.g., based on state-specific building stock, climate considerations, or utility prices), and further tailored code language to overlay state building codes or other standards.
 DOE works continuously with states and local governments to identify new concepts and practices that support their needs and plans to issue additional plug-in concepts in the future on a rolling basis.